Granny House is on the edge of the Yorkshire Dales National Park, voted the best National Park in Europe! Best National

 In the kitchen you will find a vast collection of leaflets and some reference folders full of information helping you to plan your day trips.
 We also provide you with some history about Granny House and Bell Busk.

-Bell Busk adjoins the Coniston Hall Estate with opportunities for swimming, spa treatments, archery, falconry, off roading, clay pigeon shooting, fly fishing or just eating and drinking in the bars and restaurants, relaxing next to the log fire looking out over the lake.
+Bell Busk adjoins the Coniston Hall Estate with opportunities for swimming, spa treatments, archery, off roading, clay pigeon shooting, fly fishing or just eating and drinking in the bars and restaurants, relaxing next to the log fire looking out over the lake.

 You can walk or cycle from the door, The Pennine Way is just a few hundred yards to the North.
 Granville House is at the heart of the Pennine way on the very pretty gentle section from Gargrave to Malham.

 Try some of the best hill walking England has to offer on the 3 peaks Ingleborough, Pen Y Ghent, Whernside or Pendle Hill, we provide a Malhamdale walk book, a Dales walk book and an OS map that offer a variety of easy to difficult walks.

 For nature lovers, we provide you with bird seed so you can sit and watch our visitors with ease, we can lend you our bat detector too and if you want to see the salmon leaping then come and visit in September and October, they leap up the Ribble at Stainforth Force

 For geologists we have an example of just about every geological feature within a 20 mile radius, there are coral islands, faults, basins, hills, valleys, glacial moraine, erratics, caves, mines, quarries ,rivers and waterfalls, the last ice age was here.

 For the archaeologists we have collected some leaflets that will guide you on local walks and we recommend a visit to the Hoffmann Kiln at Langcliffe.

-For those of you interested in Victorian mills and towns, we have the finest example of its kind at Saltaire, just 40minutes in the car.
+For those of you interested in Victorian mills and towns, we have the finest example of its kind at Saltaire, just 40minutes in the car and a fine example of a mill owners house at Cliffe Castle in Keighley.